 Rolf finished off his bottle in short order and it wasn't long after that he stretched out and slept it off in his chair.
 The night passed quickly and come dawn, sunlight streamed in through the windows and there came a persistent rapping at the door.

 "Rolf!
 Rolf Zeigel!" a shrill voice cried out to accompany the knocking.
 "I know you're home so let me in, we have much to discuss."
 Rolf heard her quite clearly but decided he was in no hurry.
 He let her knock for about ten minutes before deciding to make his way out of the study.

 The door came ajar to reveal a couple on his doorstep, a small, brunette women in rectangular spectacles, dressed in a noblewoman's finery stood before him with a large man at her back, evidently her husband.
 The woman appeared to be masking severe distaste and not particularly well at that.
 The man however seemed largely apathetic, eyes drooping and mouth locked in a straight line.
 He was tall and had a great pot belly, though his physique was broad and muscular.
 He had once been a warrior of some skill and renown but retirement had taken its toll on him.
 The hair on his head was shorn but his grey streaked, faded goatee remained full and bushy.

 "Aunt Mathilda, Uncle Karl," Rolf said, greeting them without even feigning interest.
 "I want to make this quick and painless so get in here and let's get this over with, I have a job to get to."

-"Very well, if you insist on being brusque I will accomodate you."
+"Very well, if you insist on being brusque I will accommodate you."
 The middle aged couple entered, Mathilda leading.